BruceWeyne/Apex-SOQLBuilder/Document/English/README.md

 mdl.sqlGroupBy('Name');
 mdl.sqlGroupBy('IsActive');

-// The following GROUP BY phrase will be reserved for its generation when the method is called like above.
+// The following GROUP BY clause will be reserved for its generation when the method is called like above.
 // GROUP BY Name, IsActive;
 ```